Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 - `niryo_one_msgs/ToolCommand tool_cmd`
 	- The end effector command to be executed

-Since the `cmd_type` variable is used to determine which command in the `RobotMoveCommand` message is to be executed, we will need to find the appropriate values to exectue trajectory or tool commands.
+Since the `cmd_type` variable is used to determine which command in the `RobotMoveCommand` message is to be executed, we will need to find the appropriate values to execute trajectory or tool commands.

 We can find this information in the `niryo_one_ros/niryo_one_commander/src/niryo_one_commander/command_type.py` file: